jcornill/SatisfactoryModdingGuide/SMLInstallGuide.md

 Now you need to get visual studio if you don't have it.

-It's better to use Visual studio 2017, you can found older version of visual studio [here](https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads).
+It's better to use Visual studio 2017, you can find older version of visual studio [here](https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads).
 Be sure to be log in to have the download appear.

 When you have visual studio you can open the file "**SatisfactoryModLoader.sln**" with visual studio.